stasaki/clei2block/README.md

 Working on a demo data
 ============

-R notebook for this tutorial is available [here](https://www.docker.com/whatisdocker/).
+R notebook for this tutorial is available at `code/demo-code.html` and the expected outcome is `code/demo-code-expected-output.nb.html`

 ### Training model
 Change current working directory to clei2block